pyodide/pyodide-blog/content/posts/function-pointer-cast-emulation.md

 ## The cause of the large stack usage: function pointer cast emulation!

-The bad stack performance has to do with our ABI for calling function pointers.
+The poor stack performance has to do with the ABI for calling function pointers.
-In Pyodide v0.17, looking at the stack trace when we cause a stack overflow, we see a bunch of units like:
+When there is a stack overflow in Pyodide v0.17, we see a bunch of units like
+this:
 ```js
     at pyodide.asm.wasm:wasm-function[767]:0x1cb77c
     at _PyFunction_Vectorcall (pyodide.asm.wasm:wasm-function[768]:0x1cb878)